Innovation

 Focusing on the research and development and application of isothermal nucleic acid amplification technology

-[Abstract] Objective: To establish a probe-directed recombinase amplification method (PDRA) capable of rapidly detecting mutations at position 516 of the MTB rpoB gene.
-Methods: Four probes were designed— one wild-type probe (P-W) and three mutant probes (P-GGC, P-GTC, P-TAC)—along with a common downstream primer.
-Four detection systems were constructed accordingly: TB-516-W, TB-516-GGC, TB-516-GTC, and TB-516-TAC.
-These systems underwent isothermal amplification at 39°C for 40 minutes.
-The presence and type of mutation at MTB rpoB gene position 516 were determined by assessing the positive control threshold time.
-The sensitivity of each detection system was evaluated using the same probe to detect its corresponding recombinant plasmid.
-Meanwhile, the specificity of the system was assessed by testing a single recombinant plasmid with different probes, based on the positive threshold time.
-Finally, the established PDRA method was applied to detect rifampicin-resistant MTB strains in six clinical isolates and rifampicin-positive sputum samples from 35 patients, with results compared against those obtained by first-generation sequencing.
-Results: All four detection systems demonstrated 100% sensitivity when testing their respective recombinant plasmids.
-Moreover, the specificity of each system was excellent, as evidenced by early positive threshold times when probes perfectly matched their target sequences, and delayed thresholds when mismatches occurred.
-Notably, stable differences in positive threshold times were observed among the four systems: TB-516-W, TB-516-GGC, TB-516-GTC, and TB-516-TAC, with threshold time differences of 7.0, 5.8, 10.0, and 7.0 minutes, respectively.
-The PDRA results for the six rifampicin-resistant MTB strains and 35 rifampicin-positive sputum samples were fully consistent with the sequencing data.
-Conclusion: This study has preliminarily developed a PDRA method suitable for detecting mutations at MTB rifampicin-resistant rpoB gene position 516.
-The method exhibits high sensitivity, excellent specificity, and holds significant potential for laboratory applications.
+【Abstract】Objective: To establish a probe-directed recombinase amplification (PDRA) method for the rapid detection of mutations at position 516 of the MTB rpoB gene.
+Methods: Four probes were designed—1 wild-type probe (P-W) and 3 mutant probes (P-GGC, P-GTC, and P-TAC)—along with a common downstream primer.
+Four detection systems were constructed: TB-516-W, TB-516-GGC, TB-516-GTC, and TB-516-TAC.
+These systems underwent isothermal amplification at a constant temperature of 39°C for 40 minutes.
+The presence and type of mutation at position 516 of the MTBrpoB gene were determined by analyzing the positive threshold time.
+The sensitivity of each detection system was evaluated by using the same probe to detect corresponding recombinant plasmids.
+The specificity of each detection system was assessed by using different probes to detect a single recombinant plasmid and determining the positive threshold time for each probe.
+The established PDRA method was applied to detect 6 rifampicin-resistant MTB strains and 35 sputum samples positive for MTB culture, and the results were compared with those obtained by first-generation sequencing.
+Results: The sensitivity of the four detection systems for detecting their corresponding recombinant plasmids was 1,000 copies/μL.
+All four detection systems exhibited good specificity; when the probe perfectly matched the target sequence, the positive threshold time was shorter, whereas when the probe did not fully match the target sequence, the positive threshold time was longer.
+A stable difference in positive threshold times was observed among the systems: the differences between the positive threshold times for the TB-516-W, TB-516-GGC, TB-516-GTC, and TB-516-TAC systems were 7.0, 5.8, 10.0, and 7.0 minutes, respectively.
+The results obtained by PDRA for the 6 rifampicin-resistant MTB strains and 35 MTB-positive sputum samples were consistent with the sequencing results.
+Conclusion: This study has preliminarily established a PDRA method that can be used for the detection of mutations at position 516 of the MTB rpoB gene associated with rifampicin resistance.
+The method demonstrates high sensitivity and good specificity, making it valuable for laboratory applications.